stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 where:

-* `S_i(m)` is a source-like factor representing the strength of the ith foundational demand in configuration `m` (for example, pressure from a particular area of mathematics).
+* `S_i(m)` is a source-like factor representing the strength of the ith foundational demand in configuration `m` (for example pressure from a particular area of mathematics).
 * `C_j(m)` is a receptivity-like factor representing how sensitive the jth cognitive or institutional layer is to foundational instabilities.
 * `DeltaS_found(m)` is the scalar mismatch defined above.
-* `lambda(m)` is a convergence-state factor capturing local reasoning mode (convergent, recursive, divergent, chaotic).
+* `lambda(m)` is a convergence-state factor capturing local reasoning mode (for example convergent, recursive, divergent, chaotic).
 * `kappa` is a constant that sets the overall scale of foundational tension in this encoding.

 Indices `i` and `j` index effective-layer components, not deep generative elements.
-We only require that `T_ij(m)` be finite for states in the regular domain.
+We only require that `T_ij(m)` be finite for states in the regular domain and that increases in `DeltaS_found(m)` are reflected as increases in tension on the TU tension scale.

 ### 3.6 Singular set and domain restriction